Molorius/Adafruit_Python_MCP4725/README.md

 # Adafruit Python MCP4725
-Python code to use the MCP4725 digital to analog converter with a Raspberry Pi or BeagleBone black.
+Python code to use the MCP4725 digital to analog converter with a Raspberry Pi, BeagleBone black, or Odroid C.

 ## Installation